 Trading in a Car You Still Owe On

 Many people don't wait until they've paid off their car before they consider trading it in.
-This is usually because what you need in a vehicle changes during the time you're still paying on it.
+This is usually because what you need in a vehicle changes during the time you're still paying for it.
 You may want something bigger as your kids grow, or something newer and nicer if your financial situation has changed for the better.

 One option is trading in your old car during the process of buying your next vehicle at a dealership.
-It's convenient, because the dealer can pay off the loan balance if you still owe, and, in an ideal scenario, it also reduces the purchase price of the vehicle you're buying.
+It's convenient because the dealer can pay off the loan balance if you still owe, and, in an ideal scenario, it also reduces the purchase price of the vehicle you're buying.

-If you still owe, the dealership takes your old car, pay the loan balance to assume possession of the title, and then it's theirs to resell.
+If you still owe, the dealership takes your old car, pays the loan balance to assume possession of the title, and then it's theirs to resell.
 The dealer takes care of all the paperwork for you.

 However, before you start this process, you need to know if you have equity in your vehicle.